British MP, chair of group on Kashmir, denied entry into India; deported to Dubai

 A British MP, critical of India's move to withdraw Jammu and Kashmir's special status, on Monday said she was denied entry despite a valid visa after she landed at Delhi airport and deported to Dubai from where she had flown into the Indian capital.
 Labour Party MP Debbie Abrahams claim that she had a valid visa was rebutted by India's Home ministry which said she was informed about her e-visa being cancelled.

 Abrahams, who chairs the All Party Parliamentary Group for Kashmir, said she was travelling on a valid e-visa to India to visit family and friends but her visa was revoked without explanation.
-A Home Ministry spokesperson in New Delhi said the British parliamentarian had been duly informed that her visa was cancelled and she arrived in Delhi despite knowing this.
+A Home Ministry spokesperson in New Delhi said the British parliamentarian had been duly informed that her visa was cancelled.

 When contacted, Abrahams told PTI she "had not received any emails before February 13".
 After that, she had been travelling and was away from office.
 Her office in the UK confirmed she was put on a plane to Dubai, which is where she flew into Delhi from earlier on Monday.